Inbestigator/dressed/www/content/guide/counter.md

 }
 ```

 This one handler will now take care of both the `Add` and `Reset` buttons, the value comes from that `:value` in the filename/pattern.
-[More info about dynamic IDs](https://dressed.vercel.app/docs/components#dynamic-component-ids).
+[More info about dynamic IDs](/docs/components#dynamic-component-ids).

+You've got a simple, interactive bot now!
+Here are some guides for deploying it on services like [Vercel](/docs/guide/deploying/vercel) and [Deno Deploy](/docs/guide/deploying/deno-deploy) so that it's always responsive.